Little appetite for Manchin permitting bill in congressional lame-duck session - NewsBreak

 Environmental justice concerns

-Environmental groups, including those in the environmental justice movement that seeks to project marginalized communities from exposure to pollution, have opposed the bill from the start.
+Environmental groups, including those in the environmental justice movement that seeks to protect marginalized communities from exposure to pollution, have opposed the bill from the start.

 The measure would put time limits on environmental reviews and restrict communities’ power to challenge agency decisions in court.